erykjj/jwlmanager/res/HELP.md

 #### Eport

 This is most useful for Notes, as it exports notes from selected publications to a text file which you can edit directly (add, remove, modify) and later import into your archive (or share with someone else).
+If the note is attached to a highlight, the range data is also exported.

 Exporting of Annotations and Highlights is also possible - not so much with a view of direct editing, but sharing/merging into another archive.